calebjmatthews/endless-desert/concept.md

     - Thrice locked book
   - Daily quests:
     - Produce some # of a resource
-    - Analyse some # of a resource
+    - Analyze some # of a resource
     - Cook a dish with X traits
     - Complete some # of trades
     - Mark some # of equipment